Toombs County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you'll need someone else to retrieve the vehicle for you.
-They will need:
+If your driver's license is suspended due to the DUI arrest, you cannot legally drive the vehicle yourself.
+Here are your options:

 • Their valid driver's license.

-• Authorization from you: A signed letter or form (the impound lot will likely have a specific form) authorizing them to pick up the vehicle on your behalf.
+• A signed authorization letter from you, granting them permission to pick up the vehicle on your behalf.

 Timeline